Kmoitra/UG-Bioinformatics-Lab-/README.md

 Student learning objectives (What you will learn)

-Learn about Google Dataset search
+-Learn about Google Dataset search

-Learn how to read a scientific abstract
+-Learn how to read a scientific abstract

-Learn about scientific data sets and DAVID (Database for Annotation, Visualization and Integrated Discovery) tools to analyze this data
+-Learn about scientific data sets and DAVID (Database for Annotation, Visualization and Integrated Discovery) tools to analyze this data

-Learn about licensing data and the terms and conditions of different licenses Learn how to create reports
+-Learn about licensing data and the terms and conditions of different licenses Learn how to create reports

-Learn to think critically and write scientifically
+-Learn to think critically and write scientifically

 Student core competencies (What you will learn to do)